Point-assigned distance-like functions on non-compact geodesic spaces: Introduction

-\begin{remark} Note that $u_{x_{0}}$ describe the limit behavior of the distance (up to constants) from points on $M$ to the geodesic sphere $S_{r}(x_{0})$ centered at the reference point $x_{0}$ when the radius $r$ goes to infinity.

-It is not difficult to build examples in Euclidean spaces showing that the point-assigned dl-functions are really different from Busemann functions. \end{remark}

-Our second aim is to characterize point-assigned distance-functions by a fundamental property: being minimal within the class of all dl-functions vanishing at the referred point. \begin{theorem} For any $x_{0}\in X$ and any dl-function $u:X\rightarrow\mathbb{R}$ such that $u(x_{0})=0$, we have
+Set-assigned dl-functions are characterized by a fundamental property: being minimal within the class of all dl-functions nonnegative on the referred set. \begin{theorem} For any $K_{0}\in\mathcal{K}(X)$ and any dl-function $u:X\rightarrow\mathbb{R}$ such that $u|_{K_0}\geq0$, we have

 \end{theorem}